unlight/asmt-javascript-questions/README.md

 - What kind of perfomance issues do you know?
 - Which tools you use to trace them?
 - Which technices you know or applied to solve memory leaks?
 Describe some of your personal experience in solving such issues.
-- Какие memory leaks тебе удалось найти и что для их поиска ты использовал?
+- Which memory leaks have you ever found and what tools did you use to find them?

 ###Security
 - Same origin policy, CORS